chisui/dakka/thesis/main.md

 Secondly this index would not be unambiguous since an older Actor may die and thus an index inside the list of child Actors would point to the wrong Actor.
 We could take the possibility of Actors dying into account by giving each immediate child Actor an unique identifier.
 Composing an Actor reference would require the knowledge of the exact identifier in that case.
-Having to know the unique identify for an Actor to create an Actor reference to it would make composition unfeasible.
+Having to know the unique identifier for an Actor to create an Actor reference to it would make composition unfeasible.

 I decided to remove the ability to compose Actor references since it would impose to many restrictions onto the form that Actor references could take.
 Furthermore the usability would be limited anyway.

-Type Families created for in the process of implementing composition are still useful for other purposes.
+Type families created in the process of implementing composition are still useful for other purposes.
 These type families allow type level computation on specific groups of Actors deep inside of an Actor system.

 #### Implementation specific references